 A final word

-These suggestions represent a good planning start point for every prepper and they will fit a various number of situations.
+These suggestions represent an excellent planning start point for every prepper and they will fit a variable number of situations.
 They can be scaled based on the type of scenario that is the most probable for your area.
 Emergency situations will always happen, regardless if you plan for them or not.
 Learn about the level of preparedness suited for you, make a plan and start following it.
 Don’t wait for government assistance and learn how to be in control.

 Stay safe and God Bless!